Dominik-97/curriculum-vitae/index.md

 `2018-2020` __T-Mobile__ **Data & Development Consultant** - Self-employed <br>

-- Participating on the T-Mobile Czech Republic project - Data migration, testing, reporting
+- Participating on the T-Mobile Czech Republic project - Data migration, testing, reporting.
   - Support for migration activities during the transition period, preparation and data consolidation, data testing, reporting, handover of prepared data.
   - Data testing, data cleansing and migration tools development.
   - Designing a solution for consolidation and migration of data from local ERP systems to international solutions, designing and reviewing of transitional and to-be processes.